Weak null singularity for the Einstein-Euler system: Introduction

 \begin{cor} Under the conditions of Theorem \ref{MainThm}, if the initial data also satisfy

-which is a manifestly open condition, then we can combine our estimates with the result of \cite{Sbierski2024} to show that the metric does not admit a $C^{0,1}_{\mathrm{loc}}$-extension across the weak null singularity. \end{cor} For the proof of Corollary \ref{Rem1.1}, see Section \ref{Section6}.
-Our main theorem, Theorem \ref{MainThm}, can be stated precisely as a combination of Theorem \ref{SmoothExist} and Theorem \ref{ContinuousExist}. \begin{thm} Consider the characteristic initial value problem for Einstein--Euler system with data $g,v,\tau$ that are smooth and compatible at the corner on $H_0\cap\{0\le \underline{u}<\underline{u}_*\}$ and $\underline{H}_0\cap\{0\le u<u_*\}$ such that the following holds: \begin{itemize} \item The initial metric $\gamma_0$ on $S_{0,0}$ obeys
+then the metric does not admit a $C^{0,1}_{\mathrm{loc}}$-extension across the weak null singularity. \end{cor} For the proof of Corollary \ref{Rem1.1}, see Section \ref{Section6}.

+Our main theorem, Theorem \ref{MainThm}, can be stated precisely as a combination of Theorem \ref{SmoothExist} and Theorem \ref{ContinuousExist}.
+Theorem \ref{SmoothExist} shows that in double null coordinates, there exists a smooth spacetime and fluid variables solving the Einstein--Euler system with singular characteristic initial data before touching the singular boundary.
+Theorem \ref{ContinuousExist} shows that the metric components and the fluid variables can further extend continuously to the singular boundary. \begin{thm} Consider the characteristic initial value problem for Einstein--Euler system with data $g,v,\tau$ that are smooth and compatible at the corner on $H_0\cap\{0\le \underline{u}<\underline{u}_*\}$ and $\underline{H}_0\cap\{0\le u<u_*\}$ such that the following holds: \begin{itemize} \item The initial metric $\gamma_0$ on $S_{0,0}$ obeys

 and

 \item The metric on $H_0,\underline{H}_0$ satisfies the gauge conditions

 and